dwhiffing/fury/content/aar/nf/nf18_aj/body.md

 both freighters, destroying all three runways, and blowing up the control tower.
-Then they ran for it, pursued by angry Su-27s from Keflavik, at exactly the time my AMRAAM toting F-16 reserve decided to fly away and refuel\!
+Then they ran for it, pursued by angry Su-27s from Keflavik, at exactly the time my AMRAAM toting F-16 reserve decided to fly away and refuel!
 Two remaining F-15s did their best, but they couldn't save them all.
 (I actually had more F-15s, and I had specifically planned to use them as escorts for the F-117s, but then I second guessed myself and postponed them to escort the F-111s.
-Lesson learned\!
-Always cover your extraction\!)
+Lesson learned!
+Always cover your extraction!)

 At that point I made the decision to call off the F-111 strike, and I flew them directly to England.
 Reykjavik was shut, but still had potent